tezos-reward-distributor-organization/tezos-reward-distributor/docs/payouttiming.rst

 Payout timing
 =============

-Tezos rewards are paid out by the protocol at the end of a given cycle, and are unfrozen 5 cycles later.
+Tezos rewards are paid out by the protocol at the end of a given cycle.

-Should the baker decide to pay out rewards after they are unfrozen, their delegators will have to wait 12 cycles to get their first payout.

-This is TRD default behavior, however many bakers elect to pay out rewards before they are unfrozen.
+By default, TRD then distributes these rewards at the beginning of the next cycle.

 Bakers may elect to pay their delegators early to appear more competitive or trustworthy.
 But bakers paying early effectively give an “advance” to their delegators.
 This means that they have a lower balance at any given point in time.

 TRD behavior is to pay out the last released payment cycle.
 Last released payment cycle will be calculated based on the formula:
-``current_cycle - (NB_FREEZE_CYCLE+1) - release_override``.
+``current_cycle + 6 - release_override``.

-``NB_FREEZE_CYCLE`` is 5 on mainnet.
 A cycle on mainnet lasts 3 days.

 The ``--release_override`` ``-R`` parameter lets the baker override when rewards are released (paid out).
-Its default value is 0.
+Its default value is 0, which is a deprecated choice.

 Possible choices are:

--  ``0``: pay rewards when they are unfrozen - 11 to 12 cycles after delegation.
+-  ``0``: pay rewards when they are "unfrozen" - 11 to 12 cycles after delegation.
+Note that the concept of freezing is a holdover from the old "Emmy" consensus algorithm and does not apply anymore with the current Tenderbake consensus algorithm.
--  ``-5``: pay rewards after the cycle runs (a popular choice amongst bakers) - 7 to 8 cycles after delegation.
+-  ``-5``: pay rewards after the cycle runs - 6 to 7 cycles after delegation.
+The recommended default choice.
--  ``-11``: pay rewards when baking rights are assigned, referred as “adjusted early payouts” (see below) - 2 to 3 cycles after delegation.
+-  ``-11``: pay rewards when baking rights are assigned, referred as “adjusted early payouts” (see below) - 1 to 2 cycles after delegation.

 Adjusted early payouts
 ----------------------